CGregorio026/AJAX-and-RESTful-APIs/02-AJAX/bellwork.md

    For each of them, describe what its purpose is.
    You may **use outside sources** for help, but you must explain them in your own words.

+    1)Instantiate an XMLHttpRequest object for the web browser where the script will run 2)Use the XMLHttpRequest object to send a request to the server 3)Receive the response from the server containing the requested data
+    4) Process the data returned from the server, and incorporate the data into the app.

 4.
    Please list each of the five status ranges that can be received for an **HTTP request-response**.
    For each of them, describe what its purpose is.
    You may **use outside sources** for help, but you must explain them in your own words.
+    1xx: (informational) - Request received
+    2xx: (success) - Request successful
+    3xx: (redirection) - Request cannot be completed without further action
+    4xx: (client error) - Request cannot be fulfilled due to a client error
+    5xx: serious trouble of some type

 5.